 So, I enlisted the help of my son, who’s nine, and my daughter, six, to help clean.

-So I got to work with my kiddos to create some simple, easy to follow tips for organizing your car.
+So I got to work with my kiddos to create some simple, easy to follow tips for organizing your car, with kids helping out.

 Now, down to the business of organizing and cleaning our family car.